 2017 Young Eagles Calendar

-The rally is scheduled for December 9, 2017 and take place at the Smyrna Airport (MQY) terminal building located on the West side of the airport.
+The next rally will be April 21, 2018 (rain date May 5) and take place at the Smyrna Airport (MQY) Holingshead Aviation building located on the West side of the airport.

 We always need plenty of volunteers will be needed to ensure a successful event - especially pilots and airplanes.
 Ideally, we want to give each participant a "front seat" experience, which translates to one Young Eagle per flight, but we can fly up to three per airplane should resources become a factor.
 If you have never flown a Young Eagle, this will be a great opportunity to put your name in the "books".
 Additional details and requirements can be found at the following links: